Blake-Madden/Fiction-Publisher/Metadata-Doc.md

     - **title**: This handles up to 5 books
       **link**: http://www.amazon.com/dp/XXXXXXXXX

 - **emphasis-check** (optional): semicolon-separated list of phrases that should be italicized.
-If they are not, a warning will be logged.
+If they are not, a warning will be logged